iborg-ai/bridge/bridge_EPOC+L/README.md

 contact EMOTIVE support from https://github.com/Emotiv/cortex-v2-example/issues/145 ('You must accept access request from this app on CortexUI')

-Y can open emotive lancher, click Login, select accepte, and run the application again.
+You can open Emotive Lancher, click Login, select accepte, and run the application again.